j-morgan6/Catering-Website/README.md

 Important Note:
 In order to login and test.
 If you want to login as customer must sign up first.
-To login to admin use: Username: Password:
+To login to admin use: Username:admin Password: Password